 American Behavioral Scientist, Vol. 47, No. 6, 828-847 (2004)

 In this article, the authors develop a definition of positive deviance, a foundational construct in positive organizational scholarship.
 They offer a normative definition of positive deviance: intentional behaviors that depart from the norms of a referent group in honorable ways.
-They also develop research propositions that differentiate positive deviance from related prosocial types of behavior, including organizational citizenship, whistle-blowing, corporate social responsibility, and creativity/innovation.
 Finally, the authors offer some initial ideas on how to operationalize positive deviance.